timothepearce/laravel-time-series-docs/docs/quickstart.md

 :::info

 For the sake of understanding, the upcoming tutorial will only focus on some core features of Quasar.
-More advanced use cases are documented in the getting started section.
+More advanced use cases are documented in the Getting Started section.

 :::